zzdglz/OOP_QA/Lecture-4.md

 #### 2. How the compilers distinguish two functions with the same name?

-- They should either be in different namespaces, or differ in the parameter types so that the compilers give different names to them according to different parameters while compilin.
+- They should either be in different namespaces, or differ in the parameter types so that the compilers give different names to them according to different parameters while compiling.

 ##	Default Argument
 #### 3. Where to put the default arguments （默认参数）on? declarations or definitions?